ros2/rmw_implementation/QUALITY_DECLARATION.md

 ### Documentation Policy [2.v]

 `rmw_implementation` does not expose a public API.
 There is no need to add documentation to new changes.
-In the case that this package has a public API the documetation of new functionality will be required.
+In the case that this package adds public API features the documentation of new functionality will be required.

 ## Documentation [3]

 ### Feature Documentation [3.i]

-`rmw_implementation` does not have any feature documentation and it will need to be added for higher quality levels.
+`rmw_implementation` does not have any feature documentation and it will be needed to reach higher quality levels.

 ### Public API Documentation [3.ii]